 How do we rightly think of these men?
 They are often refereed to as the Puritan “delegates” or “representatives,” but this can in fact be a bit misleading.
 As this conference was taking place, somewhere not far away, some thirty of the less moderate Puritans were meeting at the same time, who had not been invited to the conference.
 In one of his earliest treatments of the conference, the veteran historian of Puritanism, Patrick Collinson, explained, “Not a hundred miles from the Privy Chamber at Hampton Court, ‘at the conference but not in place’, there was a gathering of some thirty ministers representing eleven counties and four towns.” (pg.
 37-38).
 These men included Author Hildersham, who, as we have seen, likely drafted the Millenary Petition, Thomas Wilcox, Stephen Egerton, and Henry Jacobs.

 They were the ones pressing upon the king for change.
 They had drawn up a list of instructions for the spokesmen at Hampton Court to follow.
 Yet, as Collinson concludes, “This robust statement was not adequately expressed, or represented, by the four spokesmen who appeared for the Puritans” at the conference.
 These men had not even been allowed to decide who would be at the conference to give voice to their concerns.
 The king and bishops it seems rather most likely made this choice, quite intentionally picking some of the most moderate voices.
 These “hotter” Puritans (especially Henry Jacobs) later complained that they had not been represented accurately at the conference.
+As Jacobs put it, “Most of the persons, appointed to speak for the Ministers, were not of their choosing, nor nomination, nor of their judgment in the matters then and now in question, but of a clean contrary.”
 Yet this was no mistake or oversight; it was likely by design.
 The four men who voiced Puritan concerns at the conference are thus better thought of as “spokesmen” than as representatives or delegates.

 In any case, the two men who really shone at the conference, especially on the second day most relevant to the KJB, were John Rainolds, the leading Puritan spokesman, and Richard Bancroft, the ultimate Anti-Puritan.